 - 2 cups uncooked pasta

 - ¾ cup shredded cheddar

 - Chopped basil for garnish

 - Heat the oil in a large pan to medium heat.
-Add the pork, onion, peppers and celery and cook, stirring often, 6-7 minutes, until vegetables are softened.
+Add the pork, onion, jalapenos, serranos, and celery and cook, stirring often, 6-7 minutes, until vegetables are softened.